DanielPickens/DanielPickens/README.md

 **DanielPickens/DanielPickens**

 - 🔭 I’m currently working on ...
-Getting better at FAANG level algorithms whiteboarding
+FAANG whiteboarding
 - 🌱 I’m currently learning ...React,Docker
 - 👯 I’m looking to collaborate on ...
 Anything
 - 🤔 I’m looking for help with ...